Canvas Start of the Semester Instructor Checklist

 • Create your content from scratch in Canvas

-• Import content from a Blackboard course
+• Import content you previously exported from a Blackboard course

 - Assignments, Discussion Boards, Announcements, and Tests/Surveys/Pools work best for this.
 Refer to Copying into Canvas from Blackboard or Canvas.